 Jessie Ewing received her B.A. in American History from Boston University and took classes at Maine Photographic Workshops.
 She worked as a staff photographer for The Illinois Times, a downstate alterative weekly, and The Quad City Times, a mid-size daily, based in Davenport, Iowa.
 She also freelanced as a photographer for The Chicago Reader, The Chicago Tribune, The Washington Post and trade and professional magazines, including Inland Steel and American Planning.
 Jessie taught photography at The Art Farm Foundation summer camp for Quad City children and The McCormick Boys & Girls Club of Chicago.
 She received a Masters in Special Education from the University of Illinois, after which she worked in Special Ed in the Chicago Public Schools for eight years.
 She is Executive Producer and co-cinematographer for the documentary film A Mind in Quicksand: Life with Huntington’s, which won a Cine Golden Eagle and the Best Documentary Feature award at the Illinois International Film Festival; the film will be broadcast nationally on multiple PBS stations this year.

 Laura brings her strategic marketing and project management experience to Chicago Filmmakers.
 An avid arts supporter, Laura was a founding member of the Dayton Arts Alliance-Young Professionals organization in Dayton, Ohio.
-Her most recent position as marketing and sales manager was with topVOX Corporation, with responsibility for target marketing campaigns, account base expansion, web analytics and partnership opportunities.
-Previously, she had spent more than ten years in the computer industry, marketing and analytics, both in the United States and Germany.
+In her current position, Laura is responsible for marketing and sales channel management, development of strategic marketing plans, web analytics and partnership opportunities for US and global clients.
+Previously, she had spent more than ten years in the computer industry focused on marketing and business development, both in the United States and Germany.
 She received her BA in International Business and German from Alma College and her MBA education from the University of Dayton.

 Administrative Judge, U.S. Merit Systems Protection Board